 • Digital - Gaming

-Join us for the October Networking event.
+Join us for the April Networking event at ROAM Galleria.
 Featuring an extended networking session with peers and PMI Atlanta leaders, this event also provides a presentation to improve your project management and professional skills.

 PMI Atlanta Technology Forum provides an environment for Project Managers to adopt and benefit from the latest technology in their professional life and career.
 The forum also plans to bring speakers to discuss & share the best practices in technology.